Category Archives: law

 Columbus Ohio; Vandals spray paint the statue of Columbus in front of city hall, then the Mayor cleans the statue, and removes it.
 Which one is the bigger vandal?
 Do either help black people?

 I imagine that I do more for black lives than what BLM does, by my efforts to provide clean water and better sewage, for example.
 Another thing we might do, if we thought black lives really mattered would be to change the laws that put black people behind bars for minor crimes, e.g. pot sales.
 Recreational pot use is legal in much of the US, but black people are emprissoned in large numbers, because the sale is illegal unless you have special licenses. and black people never can get the license to sell legally.
 I don’t think defunding the police is a road to help black people, certainly not when the money goes to Black Liberation education and statue removal.
-It seems that black lives don’t matter at all to either the BLM vandals, or the fire-bombers, or to the politicians,, and they never did.
+It seems that black lives don’t matter at all to the BLM vandals, or to the politicians.
+They never did.

 Robert Buxbaum, July 6 2020.